uk-gov-mirror/hmcts.idam-forgerock-images/README.md

 The so-called Downloader Docker Image serves as a base image for all the other FR images.
 You are normally required to do it only once.

-> Note: The images are built for the Minikube's Docker, not the one installed on your machine.
+> Note: The images will be built for the Minikube's Docker, not the one installed on your machine.
-> For this reason you must configure Kubernetes prior to building any images.
+> For this reason the script switches you local Docker to use Minikube's registry, then it switches it back on exit.

 ### Building the rest of the ForgeRock Docker Images